IRONSTONE CHOSEN FROM 738 APPLICANTS

 GRANT WILL HELP HEAD START STUDENTS, FAMILIES AT RISK

-Ironstone Farm will use the Cummings Grant to provide educational and therapeutic programs for children from Community Teamwork in Lowell.
+Ironstone Farm previously has used the Cummings Grant to provide educational and therapeutic programs for children from Community Teamwork in Lowell.
 Children living in inner city neighborhoods and families living in shelters also will be able to experience the benefits provided by the farm and its natural surroundings.

 “Our community partners, such as Community Teamwork in Lowell, are essential to achieving Challenge Unlimited’s mission.
 Having a direct influence on the well-being of children in our local community and having those with emotional and environmental challenges walk away with positive connections makes our job here worthwhile,” said O’Brien, executive director of Challenge Unlimited, Inc. at Ironstone Farm.
 “We cannot extend enough gratitude to the Cummings Foundation for enabling us to provide and expand on this exceptional program and to continue to make a significant difference for the children and families who need us most.”